Mansfield Center, Connecticut

 Mansfield Center is a village within the town of Mansfield in Tolland County, Connecticut, United States.
-The village is the basis of a census-designated place (CDP) of the same name with a population of 947 at the 2010 census.
+The village is the basis of a census-designated place (CDP) of the same name; as of the 2020 census, the CDP had a population of 1,021.
 The CDP includes the original settlement of Mansfield, Mansfield Center or Mansfield Village, as well as the village of Mansfield Hollow.
 Mansfield Hollow State Park is also located within the boundaries of the CDP.